Wilson Combat - AR-15 Upper Disassembly

 Duration: 3:24

-This guide details the disassembly of an AR-15 upper receiver, specifically models featuring an A2 front sight.
-It covers the removal of the muzzle brake, front sight pins, gas tube, handguard, bolt carrier group, charging handle, and finally, the barrel nut and barrel.
-The instruction emphasizes the use of specialized tools and correct pin removal direction for a smooth process.
-The video is presented by Wilson Combat, a reputable manufacturer, indicating a high level of expertise.
+This guide details the disassembly of an AR-15 upper receiver, specifically featuring an A2 front sight, as demonstrated by Wilson Combat.
+It covers removing the muzzle brake, front sight pins, gas tube assembly, two-piece handguard, bolt carrier group, charging handle, and finally, the barrel nut and barrel.
+The instruction emphasizes the correct direction for driving taper pins and the use of specialized tools for efficient and safe disassembly.

 Quick Summary